• Skincare

 What is the thigh gap, anyway?

-And this latest body obsession is downright scary and implausible, for many reasons.
+And this latest body obsession is downright scary and implausible for many reasons.

 In practise, it’s rare enough that something like 5% women in this world will have a natural thigh gap without resorting to drastic and dangerous measures.
+Despite this (or maybe because of this) teeny, tiny percentage, thigh gaps have become the most coveted “It accessory”.

-I went through most of my life being grossly underweight but have never seen even the slightest hint of a natural thigh gap on my frame.
+I went through most of my life being grossly underweight but have never seen even the slightest hint of a natural gap on my frame.

 So, even if you are a size zero, there’s still a chance of your inner thighs touching each other!